niravkpatel28/webpage-rendering-plain-js/readme.md

 - CSS styling, usage of id and classes
 - **JavaScript Modules.**

-The code splits the code into separate modules to reduce complexity.
-Each code module is responsible for rendering a section of the web-page.
+The web-page code is split into separate modules to reduce complexity.
+Each module is responsible for rendering a section of the web-page.
 Data for the web-page is store separately in a **./data/data.js** file.
+This is to mimic any data that is received after making a call to a backend api, or a CMS.

 ```
 Folder Structure